NEIAAC/signeitory/README.md

 - Create a `.env` file based on the provided `.env.example` file, with attention to the notes on each variable

-- Edit the `table.csv` file in the data folder, or add your own, with a column containing the text you want to write on each file
+- Edit the `table.csv` file in the `data` folder, or add your own, with a single column containing the text you want to write on each file

 - Change text, font, color and placement: